The Best Medical Alert Systems With Fall Detection

-If you and your partner are both looking for a fall detection system, Medical Alert’s plans are among the most affordable.
+If you and your partner are both looking for a fall detection system, Medical Alert has plans that are among the most affordable.
 There is no monthly fee to add a second wearable button to protect your spouse with the Home System.
-And if you pay for a full six or twelve months, you’re both covered for $19.95 per month.
+And if you pay for a full six or 12 months, you’re both covered for $19.95 per month.
 The at-home systems also have extended coverage and work in the United States as well as Puerto Rico, the Virgin Islands, and Canada.

 Keep in mind that you would have to purchase two Mobile System plans for each of you to have protection outside the home.
 Most companies—excluding MobileHelp’s Mobile Duo plan—don’t have plans with more than one wireless device.

 Because Medical Alert has few add-ons, the pricing is straightforward, and the total cost of plans makes them one of the more affordable options.
 There is an optional $5 per month protection plan for your devices, along with a $2.99 per month lockbox fee unless you pay annually.
 Fall detection costs an additional $10 per month and can be added to any one of their medical alert system plans.

 While Medical Alert has an A+ rating from the BBB, they have 1.11 out of 5 stars from customer reviews.
 However, there are minimal reviews on third-party sites for Medical Alert, and the company’s website shows 4.3 stars out of 5 with more than 1,000 reviews.

 AgingInPlace.org Tip: While you’re in the process of researching and choosing a fall detection device, it’s a great time to consider taking other measures to fall-proof your home!
 Many falls at home are the result of things like slippery surfaces, poor lighting, raised thresholds or difficult-to-navigate furniture or clutter.
 Surveying your home for fall hazards and making changes wherever possible is an important step towards preventing accidents.